 MeetEdgar is now a Pinterest Marketing Partner!
 We’re sharing all the best practices and strategies on how to use Pinterest for business.

-Pinterest makes it easy for users to search for content, collect the posts they like, and organize it in a way that is personal to their needs.
-And unlike Instagram, the biggest advantage is that content can be linked-to another source, allowing the potential to drive traffic and conversions.
+The platform is not only for eye candy, mood boards, and sharing inspiration with friends.
+Pinterest is a visual search engine that makes it easy for users to search for content, collect the posts they like, and organize things in a way that is personalized to their needs.
+Unlike Instagram, the biggest advantage is that content can be linked to another source, allowing the potential to drive free traffic, reach new audiences and increase conversions.
+Using Pinterest for business marketing should be part of your more comprehensive marketing strategy.

-The platform is also constantly revitalizing its user experience and e-commerce options.
-Now people can shop directly from Pinterest (which is great, because 90% of weekly Pinners make purchase decisions on Pinterest).
+The platform is constantly revitalizing its user experience and e-commerce options.
+Now people can shop directly from Pinterest (which is great, because Pinners spend twice as much on monthly purchases on Pinterest than they do on other platforms).
+There’s never been a better time to use Pinterest for business!

 Keep in mind: what works for one brand might not work for yours, so while it’s ok to be inspired by other peoples’ content, it’s important to keep experimenting with styles, formats, and topics.
 You never know what might end up being a home run on Pinterest as a result!